Site Map

 How well you do depends on the cause of your high calcium level.
 The outlook is good for people with mild hyperparathyroidism or hypercalcemia that have a treatable cause.
 Most of the time, there are no complications.

 People with hypercalcemia due to conditions such as cancer or sarcoidosis may not do well.
-This is most often due to the disease itself, rather than the high calcium level.
+This is most often because of the disease itself, rather than the high calcium level.

 Possible Complications